 Note: The Castle is closed for maintenance until 2021.

-March is sone of the two lowland rivers in Austria with a wide variety of floodplain landscapes and beautiful loops, which provides the perfect habitat for wildlife.
+The March/Morava is one of the two lowland rivers in Austria with a wide variety of floodplain landscapes and beautiful loops, which provides the perfect habitat for wildlife.
 You can spot herons, white storks, beaver and plenty of Dragonflies.

 From the Hungarian Gate, head north for 400m until you reach the March waterfront.
 You will find a monument dating back in 1955 that commemorates the 125th anniversary of the Austrian customs guard establishment.